ulfalizer/readline-and-ncurses/README.md

 ![screenshot](https://raw.githubusercontent.com/ulfalizer/readline-and-ncurses/screenshot/screenshot.png)

 The contents of the top window is set to whatever is entered.
+To exit, press **Ctrl-D** on an empty line.